Democratic Internships and Fellowships

 Washington, D.C.
 20510

-Note: We understand legal interns often face different application cycles and deadlines, particularly for summer internships.
+* Note: We understand prospective interns may face different application cycles and deadlines, particularly for summer internships.
 We do our best to work with candidates to accommodate these differences.
 Please note in your cover letter if this applies.